-The next morning we were awoken by the smell of eggs and chapattis and the sound of Magoo singing as he cooked.
-By the time we’d eaten it was starting to get burning hot again, so the camp was quickly disabled and we set off on the return leg.
+The next morning we were awoken by the smell of egg chapattis and the sound of Magoo singing as he cooked.
+By the time we’d eaten it was getting burning hot again, so the camp was quickly disabled and we set off on the return leg.
 Lalou was a completely different animal on the way back!
 She’d lost all interest in being leader of the pack and instead spent the journey smelling Allan’s camel’s ass and biting its tail. ‘‘Lalou, come on!!’’
-I moaned but her only reply came in the form a loud rasping fart that produced a god-awful stench.
+I moaned, but her only reply came in the form a rasping fart that produced a god-awful stench.
 Having finally reached our waiting jeep, it was time to say goodbye to our hosts.
-Posing for a celebratory group picture, Magoo bid us farewell with firm handshakes and wide toothy smiles.
+Posing for a celebratory group picture, Magoo bid us farewell with firm handshakes and wide, toothy smiles.
 “Come again!” he yelped excitedly, “tell your friends come see Magoo!’’